 José received his Ph.D. degree from the University of Luxembourg in 2019.

 During his Ph.D. studies, he worked mostly on the password-based authenticated key-exchange problem, supervised by Prof. Peter Ryan and Dr. Dimiter Ostrev.
-Since May 2019, he is working on the problem of object-authentication using (optical) physical unclonable functions (PUF’s), under the supervision of Dr. Gabriele Lenzini.
+Starting from May 2019, he worked on the problem of object-authentication using (optical) physical unclonable functions (PUF’s), under the supervision of Dr. Gabriele Lenzini.

 Areas of expertise